Multivalued Semi-inverses for Diagonalizable Nonsingular Matrices

 By Euler's Formula we may then compute the exponentiated eigenvalue coefficients as

-In the case of any terms in the spectral decomposition where the eigenvalue is a non-real
+in the spectral decomposition where the eigenvalue is a non-real

 complex number z, we may compute the logarithms in the above expression as